LunaticInAHat/liboodle/README.md

 If that bit is a 1, then the symbol being decoded is in the probationary alphabet ("Probationary Symbol").
 All symbols in the probationary alphabet are assumed to have equal probability, so the bitstream layer is asked to decode a number bounded by the size of the probationary alphabet (`i`).
 That symbol is then adjusted to reflect its position near/at the end of the alphabet, its occurrence rate is adjusted (`LSW[i]`, and `TLW`), and it is returned to the caller.

-If the probationary alphabet is empty, or the next bit decoded was a 0, then the symbol being decoded is brand new.
-The number of learned symbols is incremented, the new symbol is decoded from the bitstream layer (using knowledge provided by the caller, about how many distinct symbols can occur in the current LZ context), and its weights are updated (`LSW[HLS]` and `TLW`).
+If the probationary alphabet is empty, or the next bit decoded was a 0, then the symbol being decoded is from the proportional alphabet.
+The number of learned symbols is incremented, the new symbol is decoded from the bitstream layer (using knowledge provided by the caller, about how many distinct symbols can occur in the current LZ context -- i.e., the size of the proportional alphabet), and its weights are updated (`LSW[HLS]` and `TLW`).

+This combination of logic could be viewed as though the coder in fact had *two* escape symbols, which were perpetually balanced such that they had equal weight against one another: Viewed this way, the "Escape0" symbol would instruct the decoder to shift to the proportional alphabet for the next symbol, while the "Escape1" symbol instructs the decoder to shift to the probationary alphabet.
+An equivalent view would be that the "Escape" symbol shifts the decoder into the probationary alphabet, which itself contains an "Escape" to the proportional alphabet, which always occupies the span [0.0, 0.5).

 Before returning the newly learned symbol to the caller, a check is performed at "Condition 4", to see if the entire set of unique symbols has now been learned into the active and probationary alphabets.
-If all possible symbols reside within the union of those alphabets, then the "0" symbol should no longer occur -- all symbols have been learned, so the alphabets should not expand further.
-Thus, the learned weight of the "0" symbol is set to 0 (with `TLW` being modified accordingly).
-Note that this does not immediately impact the ability to decode "0" symbols -- this is still necessary, as long as the probationary alphabet still has symbols in it.
-However, at the next renormalization, all members of the probationary alphabet will get moved into the active alphabet, and (assuming no other members of the active alphabet age out) the "0" symbol will be aged out.
+If all possible symbols reside within the union of those alphabets, then the "Escape" symbol should no longer occur -- all symbols have been learned, so the alphabets should not expand further.
+Thus, the learned weight of the "Escape" symbol is set to 0 (with `TLW` being modified accordingly).
+Note that this does not immediately impact the ability to decode "Escape" symbols -- this is still necessary, as long as the probationary alphabet still has symbols in it.
+However, at the next renormalization, all members of the probationary alphabet will get moved into the active alphabet, and (assuming no other members of the active alphabet age out) the "Escape" symbol will be aged out.

 Note that symbols that are either newly-learned, or in the probationary alphabet, have their occurrence rate incremented by 2, rather than the 1 that is used for members of the active alphabet.
 This serves two purposes:
  - It allows new symbols to rapidly establish themselves in the interval, if they occur frequently (e.g., the tone of the data being decompressed has significantly shifted)
  - It ensures that newly-learned symbols are not immediately aged out, if they have the misfortune to be learned immediately prior to a renormalization

-Also note that the occurrence rate of the "0" symbol is tracked, just like the members of the active alphabet -- if many new symbols are being learned, then the "0" symbol will accordingly be given a greater share of the interval, to give it shorter encodings.
-Conversely, if new symbols are only being learned rarely, the "0" symbol will shrink in the interval, to give shorter encodings to the symbols of the active alphabet.
+Also note that the occurrence rate of the "Escape" symbol is tracked, just like the members of the active alphabet -- if many new symbols are being learned, then the "Escape" symbol will accordingly be given a greater share of the interval, to give it shorter encodings.
+Conversely, if new symbols are only being learned rarely, the "Escape" symbol will shrink in the interval, to give shorter encodings to the symbols of the active alphabet.

 ## LZ Layer ##